opensafely-core/ehrql/docs/index.md

 ehrQL allows researchers to access data sources from primary and secondary care, as well as from organisations such as the Office for National Statistics (ONS).

-Why did we create a new query language?
+Fundamentally, ehrQL standardises data management tasks to maximise efficiency and privacy benefits (you can find out more about ehrQL's [philosophy and design goals](https://www.bennett.ox.ac.uk/blog/2023/09/why-ehrql/) on the Bennett Institute blog).
-You can find out about ehrQL's [philosophy and design goals](https://www.bennett.ox.ac.uk/blog/2023/09/why-ehrql/) on the Bennett Institute blog.
+If you encounter data management tasks that you find cumbersome, and which are not currently supported by ehrQL, then please email us at <bennett@phc.ox.ac.uk> so we can evaluate your needs and consider how we might extend ehrQL to meet them.

 ## ehrQL's documentation